chloepalin/chloepalin.github.io/_posts/2023-05-23-first_model.md

 [Here’s my animal classifier notebook!](https://colab.research.google.com/drive/1f7c881ImRZC4xVS6VUMfh-2akrpRVFPq#scrollTo=QRzAlHhYSedH)

 Through a series of iterative experiments, I carefully adjusted the search parameters to generate specific search strings. so that I could fine-tune my model with a reasonable error rate.
-The table shows the results of my `vision_learner()` which uses `resnet18`.
+My quest for enhanced accuracy began with the deployment of a `ResNet18` model with `vision_learner()`, paving the way for precise fine-tuning of my model.
+The table below showcases the evolution the trained model over ten epochs:

 | epoch | train_loss | valid_loss | error_rate | time  |
 |-------|------------|------------|------------|-------|